edgeryders/dynalist_companion/README.md

        $ sudo a2dismod python

-2. Install the Python 3 version of the wsgi module for Apache.
+2. Install the wsgi module for Apache to serve your Python files.

-    Explanations: We could not simply install it from the Ubunu repository (`sudo apt install libapache2-mod-wsgi-py3`) as that might result in a `mod_wsgi` compiled against a different version of Python.
+    Explanation: We can not simply install the Python 3 version from the Ubunu repository (`sudo apt install libapache2-mod-wsgi-py3`) as that might be compiled against a different version of Python 3.
 For example if it was compiled against Python 3.5 while we use Pythin 3.6, it would look only for Pythin 3.5 libraries and not find our Python 3.6 libraries which we will provide in the virtual environment under `/path/to/project/venv/lib/python3.6/`.
 So instead we installed it via pip, which made sure it is the version of the Python in our virtual environment.
 See [here](https://stackoverflow.com/a/44915354) for details.

    1. Install the package that provides `apxs`, which will be used by the `mod_wsgi` Python package to compile the Apache module:

           $ sudo apt install apache2-dev

    2. Install the Python header files, again needed during the `mod_wsgi` compilation process:

           # If you installed Python 3.6 from your distribution's default repository:
           $ sudo apt install python3-dev

           # If yoy installed Python 3.6 from a PPA repository, as instructed above for Ubuntu 16.04:
           $ sudo apt install python3.6-dev

    3. Install `mod_wsgi` via PIP (which will include automatic compilation):

           pip install mod_wsgi

    4. Execute the following command and save the `LoadModule` line and the path displayed for `WSGIPythonHome`:

           mod_wsgi-express module-config

    5. Create a file `/etc/apache2/mods-available/wsgi.load` and put in the `LoadModule` line you got from the last step.

    6. Enable your new Apache2 module:

           $ sudo a2enmod wsgi

    7. Restart Apache2 to make it load the new module (to test if that works):

           $ sudo service apache2 restart

 3. Create a project directory (for example `/path/to/your/project/`), and inside that a subdirectory `dynalist_companion` that contains the source code.
 (The latter will be created automatically when you do a `git clone` to obtain the code from Github.)